massiricci68/Athletics-Training/src/README.md

 The ICM42605 samples the gyroscopes, and accelerometers with 16 bit analog to digital converters.
 It also features programmable digital filters, a precision clock, an embedded temperature sensor, programmable interrupts (including wake on motion), and a 2kB byte FIFO buffer.

-Refer to the ICM42688 library from which this library forked until the documentation is ported, proof-read and updated.

 # Wiring and Pullups